batect/batect/docs/content/Comparison.md

 ## ...using shell scripts to drive Docker?

 While it's certainly possible, it quickly gets unwieldy and is difficult to effectively parallelise tasks that can run in parallel.
+It is also difficult to ensure that all resources created during the task, such as containers and networks, are always correctly cleaned up once the task completes, especially if the task fails.

 ## ...Docker Compose?